 3. Invest only money that you don't need soon

-Think of it this way: Suppose that you do find one of Buffett's extraordinary buys and are brave enough to pick it up.
+Think of it this way: Suppose that you do find one of Buffett's extraordinary buys, and you're brave enough to pick it up.
 Then you're set, right?
 Well, not entirely.
 You can still lose if you're forced to sell.
 Remember, Buffett isn't saying these stocks will become 10-baggers tomorrow, or even next year.
 He's talking about five or 10 years.

 So when you buy, don't buy with money you'll need soon, and definitely don't use margin.
-If you're forced to sell at a bad time because of a margin call, then you could lose money even if you've successfully identified a stock that goes on to become a 10-bagger.
+If you're forced to sell at a bad time because of a margin call, you could lose money, even if you've successfully identified a stock that goes on to become a 10-bagger.

-For instance, immediately after the 9/11 tragedy, you could have bought Coach at a cheap $25 per share.
-But a few days later, it traded down to $22.
-If a margin call forced you to sell at that price, then you would have missed the stock becoming a 10-bagger over the subsequent five years.
+For instance, immediately after the 9/11 tragedy, you could have bought Coach at a cheap $27.50 per share.
+But a few days later, it traded down to $21.
+If a margin call forced you to sell at that price, then you would have missed the stock becoming an 10-bagger over the subsequent five years.
 Ouch.

 4. Ease in